jenna-jordan/jenna-jordan.github.io.archived/_posts/2019-01-29-my-classes-for-spring-2019.md

 ## IS590PR: Programming for Analytics and Data Processing

 IS590PR is the follow-up course to IS452 (which I took last semester), so it assumes that you have either a basic working knowledge of Python or experience with another programming language (as many of the MSIM students do).
-Whereas IS452 introduced all of the basic concepts of python like working with strings & integers/floats, for loops, lists, file reading & writing, functions, booleans & if/elif/else statements, dictionaries, and some extra stuff (working with csv, json, SQL, Xpath, regex)...
+Whereas IS452 introduced all of the basic concepts of Python like working with strings & integers/floats, for loops, lists, file reading & writing, functions, booleans & if/elif/else statements, dictionaries, and some extra stuff (working with csv, json, SQL, Xpath, regex)...
 IS590PR takes it a step further.
 You can see all of the stuff we'll be learning down below under Course Topics (copied from the syllabus), but the basic format seems to be: read background in the textbook, listen to lecture on a specific topic, and complete a data processing programming exercise using real-world data.
 This class is definitely going to be challenging for me, but I expect to learn a lot and gain confidence in my ability to use Python to process data.

 ### Course Description